Louisiana Auto Insurance

 • Maintained for 3 years from the date of the triggering event

-• Louisiana uses the standard SR-22 certificate filed with the Louisiana OMV (Office of Motor Vehicles)
+• Louisiana uses the standard SR-22 certificate filed with the Louisiana OMV (Office of Motor Vehicles).
+See how this compares across the country on our SR-22 states guide.

 How to Lower Louisiana Premiums